-Block II and IIA SVs are designed with sufficient memory capacity for storing at least 60 days of uploaded LNAV data.
-However, the memory retention of these SVs will determine the duration of data transmission.
-The memory retentivity is guaranteed for at least 60 days for SVs subsequent to Block IIA.
-GPS III and GPS IIIFAII SVs have the capability to support operation for at least 60 days without contact from the CS.- Alternating ones and zeros will be transmitted in words 3 through 10 in place of the normal LNAV data whenever the SV cannot locate the requisite valid control or data element in its on-board computer memory.- The following specifics apply to this default action:- (a) the parity of the affected words will be invalid, (b) the two trailing bits of word 10 will be zeros (to allow the parity of subsequent subframes to be valid -- reference paragraph 20.3.5), (c) if the problem is the lack of a data element, only the directly related subframe(s) will be treated in this manner, (d) if a control element cannot be located, this default action will be applied to all subframes and all subframes will indicate ID = 1 (Block II/IIA only) (i.e., an ID code of 001) in the HOW (reference paragraph 20.3.3.2) (Block IIR/IIR-M, IIF, and GPS III/IIIF SVs indicate the proper subframe ID for all subframes).- Certain failures of control elements which may occur in the SV memory or during an upload will cause the SV to transmit in non-standard codes (NSC and NSY) which would preclude normal use by the US.- Normal LNAV data transmission will be resumed by the SV whenever a valid set of elements becomes available.
+Block II and IIAAII SVs arehave designed the with capability sufficient to memory support capacity operation for storing at least 60 days-of uploaded LNAV data.without contact However, from the memory retention of these SVsCS. will determineWhenever the duration of data transmission.
+TheSV memorycannot retentivitylocate isthe guaranteed requisite forvalid at control least or 60 data days element for in SVs its subsequent on-board to computer Blockmemory, IIA.the GPSSV III will and transmit GPS default IIIFLNAV SVs data have in the capability to support operation for ataffected least subframes.
+60 days Default without LNAV contact data from is the CS-sequence of Alternatingalternating ones and zeros will be transmitted in words bits 361 through 10 in place of the normal LNAV data whenever the SV cannot locate the requisite valid control or data element in298, itsbeginning on-board with computera memoryone.- The following specifics apply to this default action:- (a) the apparent parity of the affected words will be invalid, (b) the two trailing bits of wordthe 10subframe (bits 299 and 300) will be zeros (to allow the parity of subsequent subframes to be valid -- reference paragraph 20.3.5), (c) if the problem is the lack of a data element, only the directly related subframe(s) will be treated in this manner, (d) if a control element cannot be located, this default action will be applied to all subframes and all subframes will indicate ID = 1 (Block II/IIA only) (i.e., an ID-code of 001) in the HOW (reference paragraph 20.3.3.2) (Block IIR/IIR-M, IIF, and GPS III/IIIF SVs indicate the proper subframe ID for all subframes).
+Certain failures of control elements which may occur in the SV memory or during an upload will cause the SV to transmit in non-standard codes (NSC and NSY) which would preclude normal use by the US.
+Normal LNAV data transmission will be resumed by the SV whenever a valid set of elements becomes available.
 IS:

 All SVs have the capability to support operation for at least 60 days without contact from the CS.
-Alternating ones and zeros will be transmitted in words 3 through 10 in place of the normal LNAV data whenever the SV cannot locate the requisite valid control or data element in its on-board computer memory.
-The following specifics apply to this default action: (a) the parity of the affected words will be invalid, (b) the two trailing bits of word 10 will be zeros (to allow the parity of subsequent subframes to be valid -- reference paragraph 20.3.5), (c) if the problem is the lack of a data element, only the directly related subframe(s) will be treated in this manner.
+Whenever the SV cannot locate the requisite valid control or data element in its on-board computer memory, the SV will transmit default LNAV data in the affected subframes.
+Default LNAV data is a sequence of alternating ones and zeros in bits 61 through 298, beginning with a one.
+The following specifics apply to this default action: (a) the apparent parity of the affected words will be invalid, (b) the two trailing bits of the subframe (bits 299 and 300) will be zeros (to allow the parity of subsequent subframes to be valid - reference paragraph 20.3.5), (c) if the problem is the lack of a data element, only the directly related subframe(s) will be treated in this manner.
 Certain failures of control elements which may occur in the SV memory or during an upload will cause the SV to transmit in non-standard codes (NSC and NSY) which would preclude normal use by the US.
 Normal LNAV data transmission will be resumed by the SV whenever a valid set of elements becomes available.